jecnua/docker-monitornodejstestdrives/elasticsearch/README.md

     make run

+This will take a while since it needs to pull down all the dependencies and wait for them to start.

 ## Test by creating some load

+Add some load:

     while true; do curl localhost:3000; sleep .0$[ ( $RANDOM % 10 ) + 1 ]s; done